Songström was a book I wrote for NaNoWriMo 2015 competition. Having never written a horror before, I thought it would make a nice(!) change.

 “Here, here it is.”

-I watched Freya remove a small case, like a spectacles case, from her bag.
-It was battered, the black leather that covered it frayed at the edges.
-She put it on the table and waited for the question.
+She removed a spectacle case from her bag.
+It was battered, the black leather covering coming apart at the edges.
+She put it on the table.

-I looked at her face, tried to work out exactly what it might be.
-I thought it might be jewellery.
-A watch or a necklace.
+I looked at her face, trying to work out exactly what the contents might be.

 “Is this going to be weird?”
 I asked.